 Colored Hair Requires Less Washing

 If you dye your locks or already have damaged hair, frequent washing may make it feel faded or dry so you may want to cut down on the shampoo to preserve your hair color.
+Additionally, always use color-safe shampoos and conditioners preserve your hair color.

 “The hair that we love so much is actually dead, and strong detergents that make the scalp feel fresh can also open up the cuticle or surface of the hair shaft, making it rough and dry.
 Add to this that if you color your hair, daily shampooing will fade your color,” said Pelusi.